nienbo/cache-buildkite-plugin/README.md

 cache directory, even though this cache is not shared between servers, it can be reused by different agents/builds.

+## Cache Key Templates

+The cache key is a string, which support a crude template system.
+Currently `checksum` is the only command supported for now.
+It can be used as in the example above.
+In this case the cache key will be determined by executing a _checksum_ (actually `sha1sum`) on the `Podfile.lock` file, prepended with `v1-cache-`.

 ## Hashing (checksum) against directory

 Along with lock files, you can calculate directory that contains multiple files.